drtjwalton/drtjwalton.github.io/_pages/poetry.md

     				Defining the information we collect <br>
 				Reason, strong arguments <br>
     				With a convincing way to create form <br>
-				For all, an established point, located in time.
+				For all, an established point, located in time.<br>
      			</blockquote>
     		</ul>
 	</details>